No progress in NAB cases in KP: PHC

 PESHAWAR: A division bench of Peshawar High Court (PHC) observed on Wednesday that National Accountability Bureau (NAB) Khyber Pakhtunkhwa is only active on media as there is no progress in the NAB cases.

-A two-member bench comprising Justice Qaiser Rashid Khan and Justice Muhammad Naeem Anwar summoned NAB Khyber Pakhtunkhwa director general in the court after absence of NAB prosecutor in a writ petition filed against the NAB KP.
+A two-member bench comprising Justice Qaiser Rashid Khan and Justice Muhammad Naeem Anwar summoned National Accountability Bureau Khyber Pakhtunkhwa director general in the court after absence of NAB prosecutor in a writ petition filed against the NAB KP.

-Following the court’s direction, NAB Khyber Pakhtunkhwa DG Fayyaz Ahmed Qureshi appeared before the court.
-“The NAB KP is only active on the media.
+Following the court’s direction, National Accountability Bureau Khyber Pakhtunkhwa DG Fayyaz Ahmed Qureshi appeared before the court.
+“The National Accountability Bureau KP is only active on the media.
 There is no progress in the NAB cases which are facing long delays in the courts,” Justice Qaiser Rashid stated while hearing the writ petition filed by one Tahir against the NAB official.

+He added that the National Accountability Bureau issued call-up notices to people and then warrant of arrests in the cases but then there seems no progress in the cases.

 When the court resumed the hearing into the case after NAB DG’s appearance in the court, Justice Qaiser Rashid Khan told him that there is no progress in the NAB cases in the high court.